zengxi-hada/HIVID2-older_version/README.md

 **The file of human breakpoint**: step4/*/human/breakpoint/high_confident.*human_bk.final.stp2.uniq2.final

 **The file of virus breakpoint**: step4/*/virus/breakpoint/high_confident.*virus_bk.final.stp2.uniq

+There are also low confident breakpoints, please see our paper in published in Bioinformatics for detail.

-Format description of the result file:
+**Format description of the result file:**

 1st column is the number of the chromosome where the breakpoint located.